geraldb/talks/quik.md

 $ jekyll serve
 ```

-And open up your new static site in your browser.
+And open up your new static website in your browser.